frnandu/yana/README.md

 [Planned](https://github.com/frnandu/yana/issues/34) also an Umbrel Store package so it is simple to install and run it for umbrel users

 ### - Linux
-- Run Appimage file
+Run Appimage file
-or
-- Install deb file from releases
+or install deb file from releases:

     sudo dpkg -i <deb-file>